Football-Predictor/BallondOr-Predictor/Contributing.md

     `bug`| This is for a bug fix
     `doc`| This is for creating & editing documentation `test`| This is a branch used for experimenting
-  - Your summary should be no more than 2-3 words and seperated by dashes.
+  - Your summary should be 2-3 words or less and separated by dashes.
   - Your ticket number can be found in the issues / projects tab of the repo.
   - Example:
     - `git checkout -b refac/readme-update/1`